 “We have to hurry!” she said.

 “What?”
 I asked pulled out of my trance.
 I almost forgot she was there.
 I almost forgot what we were doing.
-I was enjoying it that much to that point.
+I almost enjoyed it more than I ever have.
 “I’d like to go slow.”

-At this point in my retelling of this story, I feel required to put an end to the laughter with the question: “What would you do?”
-When the woman says she wants it fast, a fella follows suit.
-When the woman tells you Daddy is coming home, and he’s going to kill you, you pick up the pace.
-I can take that ‘you’re so naïve’ laughs, and the ‘you’re not ready’ comments for a while, but those laughers must acknowledge the reality of the situation.
-At some point, even the most experience will admit that reality will kick in and they would do what is necessary and commanded.
+At this point in my retelling of this story, I feel required to put an end to those laughing with the question: “What would you do?”
+When the woman says she wants to pick up the pace, a fella follows suit.
+When the woman tells you Daddy is coming home, and he’s going to kill you, you tend to forget all previous methodologies and strategies.
+I can take those ‘you’re so naïve’ laughs, and the ‘you’re not ready’ comments for a while, but those laughers must acknowledge the reality of the situation I was in.
+At some point, even the most experienced player will admit that reality will kick in and they would do what is necessary and commanded.

-She didn’t show up for classes again.
-I didn’t even notice it until a day or two had passed.
+Debbie didn’t show up for classes again.
+I didn’t even notice it until a day or two passed.
 I was ballsy enough to try hitting on Rhonda again.
 She would have none of it.

 A friend of mine wanted to “meet” Debbie.
 I called her.
 She sounded a little off, but she invited me over.
 The girl was stoned out of her mind.
-This, on the face of it, didn’t bother me too much, until I discovered that she was frying what remained of her brain on something called Scotch Guard.
-She showed me a procedure I considered novel of spraying the chemical substance into a towel.
+This, on the face of it, didn’t bother me too much, until I discovered that she was trying to fry what remained of her brain on something called Scotch Guard.
+I knew Scotch Guard, the fabric protector, but I never knew it could be used to attain a high.
+Debbie showed me a procedure I considered novel of spraying the chemical substance into a towel.
 Those desiring the high then put the towel to their face in the manner Dennis Hopper did on Blue Velvet, and they huff it.
-I hadn’t seen Blue Velvet to that point.
-I never heard of this procedure to that point.
-I asked her questions about it.
+I never heard of the movie Blue Velvet at that point, and I never heard of the procedure she was doing either.
+I was fascinated by it, and I asked her questions about it.
 She answered them.
 Then she invited me to hit it, I said no.

 My friend wanted to hit it, not the Scotch Guard, Debbie.
 There was another girl in the room, but she established the idea that she was going to play the role of the morose, little pig that didn’t want to oink with anyone.
 My friend asked me to allow him to put it to Debbie.
 I said no. I told him that I thought it was weird.
 I had no allegiance to Debbie, but the idea that he would have her screaming in the other room while I sat with the sad, little piggy just wasn’t appealing to me.
 I played a blocker, I know, but I had to do it.
 Even though I had a solid excuse locked in for my meager performance, I don’t think the sounds coming from that room would’ve settled with me too well.